Mirror Stages Installation

 Economy Overview

 Botto will complete a session every 2 hours of the show, for a total of 39 hours over the 5 day event.
 The 19 sessions will become the series, videos of the continuous transformation of the image that took place.
-With the time of Botto's internal deliberation removed, videos are estimated to be 6-12 minutes long.
-The final day only lasts 7 hours, so a 20th final work will be 1 hour and retained by Botto.
+With buffer time of Botto's internal deliberation removed, videos are estimated to be 6-12 minutes long.
+The final day only lasts 7 hours, so a 20th final work will be a 1 hour session and retained by Botto.

 All of the tokens will be purchasable at any time once the sale goes live, meaning works can be bought before they are completed.